abruzzi/data-fetching-patterns-in-react/README.md

 ![Fetching user data](images/timeline-1-1-one-request.png)

-Now in the browser, we can see a "loading..." when the application starts and then the user brief section when data is loaded.
+Now in the browser, we can see a "loading..." when the application starts and then (after a few seconds - we can simulate such case by add some delay in the API endpoints) the user brief section when data is loaded.

 ![User brief component](images/user-brief.png)

+This code structure is widely used across React codebases, especially those requiring data fetching from an API endpoint.
+In applications of regular size, it's common to find numerous instances of such data-fetching logic dispersed throughout various components.
+As your application expands, organizing these logic segments efficiently becomes a significant challenge.

 ## Implement the Friends list